Erd\H{o}s-Szekeres theorem for multidimensional arrays: Monotone arrays

 \begin{defn*}[Inconsistently monotone array] An array $f\colon A_1\times \ldots \times A_d \rightarrow \mathbb{R}$ is inconsistently monotone if for each $i\in [d]$, $f(a_1,\ldots,a_{i-1},x,a_{i+1},\ldots,a_d)$ is monotone in $x$ for all choices of $a_1,\ldots, a_{i-1},a_{i+1},\ldots, a_d.$ \end{defn*}

 Main difference compared with the definition of a monotone array is that we do not require all the lines along a fixed dimension to be all increasing or all decreasing but allow some to be increasing and some to be decreasing.
 For positive integers $d$ and $n$, let $M'_d(n)$ denote the minimum $N$ such that for any $d$-dimensional array of size $N\times \ldots \times N$, one can find a $d$-dimensional inconsistently monotone subarray of size $n\times \ldots \times n$.
 We have $M'_1(n)=(n-1)^2+1$ according to Erd\H{o}s-Szekeres Theorem.
-When $d \ge 2$ we obtain the following improved version of \Cref{thm:monotone} for inconsistently monotone arrays.
+When $d \ge 2$ we obtain the following version of \Cref{thm:monotone} which gives stronger bounds but only guarantees us an inconsistently monotone array, a weaker notion compared to actual monotone arrays.

 \begin{thm} For every $d \ge 2$, we have $M'_d(n) \le 2^{2^{(1+o(1))n^{d-1}}}$. \end{thm}

 \begin{proof} We will prove the following recursive bound

 Let $m=M'_{d-1}(n)$ and $N=\binom{m}{n}^{d-1} n^{2^{n^{d-1}}}$.
 To prove \eqref{eq:monotone-recursive}, let $f$ be an array indexed by $[m]^{d-1}\times [N]$.
 For each ``height'' $h \in [N]$, consider the restriction of $f$ to $[m]^{d-1}\times \{h\}$.
 As $m=M'_{d-1}(n)$, there exist an $n\times \ldots \times n$ subgrid $\vect{S}_h$ of $[m]^{d-1}$ such that $f$ is inconsistently monotone on $\vect{S}_h\times \{h\}$.
 Given $h \in [N]$, there are at most $\binom{m}{n}^{d-1}$ possibilities for the location of $\vect{S}_h$.
 Hence, by the pigeonhole principle, we can find an $n\times \ldots \times n$ subgrid $\vect{S}$ of $[m]^{d-1}$ and a subset $H \subset [N]$ of size